 Photograph: Pat & Roger de la Harp / African Icons 2015

 Our iconic city centre hotel is Cape Town’s most original, convenient & fun place to stay.
 Not only is our proudly South African hotel a heritage building, we have been operating as a boutique hotel for over 120 years!
 The legendary, luxurious, conveniently located “design hotel” bustles with an energy that is quintessentially Cape Town.
-Our unique Cape Town boutique hotel features the popular outdoor Pink Flamingo Rooftop Cinema, top class eatery called “Thirty Ate”, boutique hotel accommodation and South Africa’s only rooftop Airstream Trailer Park.
+Our unique Long Street hotel features the popular outdoor Pink Flamingo Rooftop Cinema, top class eatery called “Thirty Ate”, boutique hotel accommodation and South Africa’s only rooftop Airstream Trailer Park.

 So much more than just a hotel, The Grand Daddy is a local landmark.
 A distinct focus on the promotion of local design, exceptional service and world class hospitality, make this hotel a unique, unmissable addition to Cape Town’s famous Long Street.